zbendhiba/zbendhiba/README.md

 ### Hi there 👋

-I’m Zineb Bendhiba, I’m Principal Software Engineer at Red Hat, where I contribute to the Apache Camel project.
-As we shape the future of integration within the open source community, I work with others across the developer community to drive progress, adoption, and innovation.
-I’m passionate about making open source integration more accessible, user-friendly, and greater for all.
+Hi, I'm Zineb Bendhiba, a Principal Software Engineer at Red Hat.
+I work on the Apache Camel project, making open-source integration smoother.
+I love using Java and Quarkus to build cool things.
+Open source is my jam—it's all about innovating and contributing to something bigger.

 Full bio : https://zinebbendhiba.com/about/